invertedv/testGo/docs/tutorial.md

 The 'modelQuery', 'validateQuery' and 'assessQuery' entries specify the SQL to pull these.

+A feature of the fannie
+<a href="https://pkg.go.dev/github.com/invertedv/fannie" target="_blank" rel="noopener noreferrer" >app</a>
-A feature of the fannie [app](https://pkg.go.dev/github.com/invertedv/fannie) is that it creates a field "bucket" that assigns each loan an integer value 0 through 19.
+is that it creates
+a field "bucket" that assigns each loan an integer value 0 through 19.
 This value is sticky -- a loan will always get the same value.
 Further, it is uncorrelated with other fields.
 This enables us ensure the three datasets consist of disjoint loans.